Knobcone Pine, Coulter Pine, Bishop Pine, Monterey Pine, Gray Pine, Pond Pine, Scots Pine, Torrey Pine, and many others.

 Only the Bishop pine (pinus muricata) is a Marin native.
 The Bishop Pine has a very restricted range: mostly California, USA, including some offshore islands, and a few locations in Baja California, Mexico, and always on or near the coast, from Trinidad Head in Humboldt County, California south to San Vicente in Baja California.
 The mature trees grow to a height of 15-25 meter, rarely up to 34 meter, with a trunk diameter of up to 1.2 meter.
 The species is often smaller, stunted and twisted in coastal exposures.
 It is drought-tolerant and grows on dry, rocky soil.
 P. muricata has been used in plantations with resultant growth rates higher than in the wild, but with adverse impacts to biodiversity.
 The common name Bishop Pine resulted from the tree having been first identified near the Mission of San Luis Obispo.
 This tree has a large number of common names and other prior scientific names, due primarily to numerous variant forms.
 Other common pines are Knobcone Pine, Coulter Pine, Bishop Pine, Monterey Pine, Gray Pine, Pond Pine, Scots Pine, Torrey Pine.

-Pine trees are not recommended due to their fire prone nature.
+Most species of pine trees are not recommended in the defensible space zone around structures or roadways.
 Consider removing pine trees within 100' of structures or 15' of roadways.
-If a pine tree must be maintained in the defensible space zone (within 100' of structures), extreme care should be taken to reduce the associated wildfire hazard.
+If a pine tree must be maintained in the defensible space zone (within 100' of structures), extreme care should be taken to reduce the associated wildfire hazard: